leonpetrinos/JavionsFlightTracker/README.md

 The Javions application provides a user-friendly graphical interface for visualizing air traffic around the world.
 It leverages JavaFX to create an interactive map with various features.

 ### Key Features
-- Aircraft Description: Information about each aircraft, including its model, call sign, ICAO address, etc...
+- **Aircraft Description**: Information about each aircraft, including its model, Call Sign, ICAO address, etc...
-- Speed: Real-time speed data of each aircraft
+- **Speed**: Real-time speed data of each aircraft
-- Position: Real-time geographical coordinates of each aircraft displayed on the map.
+- **Position**: Real-time geographical coordinates of each aircraft displayed on the map.
-- Altitude: Altitude information, visually represented through the *plasma color gradient*.
+- **Altitude**: Altitude information, visually represented through the *plasma color gradient*.
-- Trajectory: Clicking on an aircraft reveals its trajectory, enhancing situational awareness.
+- **Trajectory**: Clicking on an aircraft reveals its trajectory, enhancing situational awareness.

 ### Preview
 <p align="center">